FA Cup Betting 2018

-The final will take place at Wembley Stadium at 4:30pm on Saturday 27th May, with Chelsea the favourites to win the trophy and, almost certainly, confirm a domestic double.
+The final will take place at Wembley Stadium on Saturday 19th May, with the Red Devils favourites to clinch the trophy for the second time in three years.

 The vast majority of FA Cup Free Bets related specifically to the game itself will become available in the days before the game, but there are plenty of long-term offers that can be used now should you prefer.